freedomofpress/securedrop/docs/hardware.rst

 Workstations
 ^^^^^^^^^^^^
 .. note:: SecureDrop depends on the Tails operating system for its bootable USB drives.
-The current stable version of Tails, Tails 3.0, no longer supports 32-bit computers.
+Since the release of Tails 3.0, 32-bit computers are no longer supported.

   To see if you have a 64-bit machine, run ``uname -m`` from a terminal.
 If you see ``x86_64``, then Tails should work on your current machine.
-If, on the other hand, you see ``i686``, your current machine will not work with Tails 3.0.
+If, on the other hand, you see ``i686``, your current machine will not work with Tails 3.0 or greater.
 For more details, see `the Tails website
   <https://tails.boum.org/news/version_3.0/index.en.html#index3h3>`_.

 These components are necessary to do the initial installation of